This post contains affiliate links. Please see our disclosure policy.

 Instructions

-- Add the onion, garlic cloves, and ginger to a food processor and pulse until there is a thick paste.
-Be careful not to over mix it.
+- Add the onion, garlic cloves, and ginger to a food processor and pulse until it is a thick paste.
+If you don't have a food processor, mince the aromatics together until they are finely minced and combined.

-- Warm 1 tablespoon of vegan butter in a dutch oven over medium high heat.
+- Heat one tablespoon of the vegan butter in a Dutch oven or large pot over medium-high heat.
 Add the onion mixture and sauté until fragrant and slightly golden, about 3-5 minutes.
-Add the spices, and stir.
-Toast for 30 seconds.

-- Pour in the tomato sauce, coconut milk, sugar, and salt and stir well.
-Bring to a simmer, then reduce the heat to medium or medium-low, cover the pot, and let it gently simmer for 20-30 minutes.
+- Pour in the tomato sauce, coconut milk, sugar, and salt.
+Stir well until combined.
+Bring to a simmer, then reduce the heat to medium or medium-low.
+Cover the pot and let it gently simmer for 20-30 minutes.

-- To make the mushrooms warm 1/2 tablespoon of vegan butter in a large skillet over medium-high heat.
-Place the mushrooms cap side down onto the skillet and add a sprinkle of salt.
-Place another heavy pot, skillet, or bacon press directly onto the mushrooms (touching the actual mushrooms) and let it press them down.
+- While the sauce simmers, make the oyster mushrooms.
+Warm 1/2 tablespoon of vegan butter in a large, heavy-bottomed pot or skillet over medium-high heat.
+Place the mushrooms, cap side down, onto the skillet and sprinkle them with salt.
+Place another heavy pot, skillet, or bacon press directly onto the mushrooms, allowing it to compress them.
 Reduce the heat to medium and cook for 5 minutes.
 The mushrooms will start to release water and cook down.

-- Remove the mushroom press and season the tops of the mushrooms with garam masala, garlic powder, and Kashmiri chili powder.
-Place the press back onto the mushrooms and cook on medium or medium-low heat for 20 minutes, until the mushrooms are tender, fragrant, reduced, and golden along the edges.
-Transfer the cooked mushrooms to the butter chicken sauce, remove from the heat, and cover.
+- Remove the mushroom press and season the mushrooms with garam masala, garlic powder, and Kashmiri chili powder.
+Place the press back onto the mushrooms and cook on medium or medium-low heat for 20 minutes, until the mushrooms are tender, fragrant, and golden around the edges.
+Transfer the cooked mushrooms to the butter chicken sauce, remove the pan from the heat, and cover.

 Notes